Skip to main content

 Validate session and game_user on your backend against webhook data.

 Players may leave unexpectedly.
-Always handle the leave webhook gracefully.
+Always handle the leave webhook gracefully and consider reconnection scenarios.

 Host detection

-Use the host: true webhook parameter to identify who controls the game.
+Use the host: true webhook field to identify who controls the game (e.g. for starting rounds, managing settings).

 Stateless web page